evenveh/sale-notificator/README.md

 2. The key is the css selector used to find the price on the product page.

 ## Secrets
-Additionally, an email used to send notifications must be configured.
+An email used to send notifications must be configured.
 The email is stored in a text file called FROM_EMAIL.txt, which only contains the email in written words.
 Then there is a file called PASSWORD.txt, which contains the password for that email account.
 These values are stored locally in a folder called secrets, stored in the root directory of the project.